orel33/qemunet/README.md

 ### How to use my own image in QemuNet? ###

-Instead of using the default GIT repository for *images*, you should prefer to install your own images in the *images* subdirectory (or elsewhere).
+Instead of using the default repository for QemuNet *images* (available [here](http://aurelien.esnard.emi.u-bordeaux.fr/qemunet/)), you should prefer to install your own images in the *images* subdirectory (or elsewhere).
 In this case, you will need to update the configuration file provided in *qemunet.cfg*.
 Please visit this [wiki](http://aurelien.esnard.emi.u-bordeaux.fr/teaching/doku.php?id=qemunet:index) for further details.

 ### VLAN support in QemuNet ###